claraj/lmn/README.md

 ## What's New

 - Get up-to-date show details from TicketMaster
 - Share notes on Facebook and Twitter
 - Ability to upload photos in your note
-- Update/modify your user profile with your favorite artist, venue, and shows
+- Update your user profile with your favorite artist, venue, and shows
 - View other's public user profile
 - Login and Logout message
 - View top shows based on notes rating
 - Features to add ratings on your note
 - Badges for user that posted the most reviews
-- Search bar on the note list
+- Search your own notes
 - Update/delete your own notes
+- View the top rated shows/notes